Savor our FTC disclosure's epic tale here. The following article was last updated on Dec 3, 2025 ...

 Second Step Last (Smacks Forehead)

 Mind the forecast, folks.
 I knew it was going to warm up and thought "but salt" before remembering "rain maker salty bye".
-Because the warmest of the three opportunities was after two days of consistent rainwash, I knew I had little if anything to worry about.
-After the sun went down, the temperature took a nose dive and out came the trucks, plows raised, only to dump a new layer of sodium onto what had become a glistening speed skater's paradise.
+Because the warmest of the three opportunities was after two days of consistent rainwash, I knew I had little, if anything, to worry about.
+After the sun went down, the temperature took a nose dive and out came the trucks, plows raised, only to dump a new layer of road salt onto what had become a glistening speed skater's paradise.
 Keep track of approaching warm/cold fronts and gauge whether the riding conditions are even manageable, rain or shine.

-Street service schedules have their hand in this as well in that routes with heavy traffic will most certainly be addressed first.
+Street service schedules influence this as well, as crews most certainly address routes with heavy traffic first.
 Maybe that rougher tarmac at the corner of "Industry and Warehouse" doesn't get as much attention.
 For you dedicated dirt riders, well, you probably haven't made it this deep into my article as you're too busy shredding some remote path (or neighboring lawn).

 One final Hail Mary ingredient is to invest in an EBay or Craigslist junker.
 Not once in all of internet history has that goofy flea market upped their GUI game and yet ... we profit.
 Find yourself a poorly described but road-ready "cafe rat bobber scrambler street fighter dirt bike" that never stood a chance, sentenced to an eternity fraternizing with some riding mower in back of a leaky shed.